jmullool/HELM_for_Cisco_ThousandEye_Agents/README.md

 ```
 ### Opening a incoming port on the agent pod

 To open a specific port on the agent to receive "outside-to-inside" test traffic, where the traffic is initiated from the outside (note this is not required if the test is initiated from the inside (i.e. from the agent)), set allow_outside_initiated_traffic=true.
-Then set the unique (cluster wide) port number (from nodePort allowable range) that the incomming traffic will be received on.
-This will create a nodePort service and the port number can not overlap with a pre-existing service using the same port.
+Then set the **unique** (cluster wide) port number (from nodePort allowable range 30000-32767) that the incomming traffic will be received on.
+This will create a kubernetes NodePort service object. ***The port number can not overlap with a pre-existing service using the same portnumber.***

 example myvalues.yaml:
 ```